The HyperTexts

 singing gospel or melancholic songs of longing like "Let's Stay Together," "Tired of Being

-the cabernet, and make sure the stereo is playing Al Green.
-"Let's Stay
+the cabernet, then make sure the stereo is playing Al Green softly in the

-Happiness" was written initially by Mabon "Teenie" Hodges on morning after
+Happiness" was written initially by Mabon "Teenie" Hodges one morning after

 #22 — These Arms of Mine, Try a Little